-- The type designation is stated above the barcode and starts with the letter K. - The serial number is stated above the barcode and has the prefix s/n. - The manufacturer's type number is stated under the barcode and has the prefix p/n.
+- Type designation is stated above the barcode and starts with the letter "K". - The serial number is stated above the barcode and has the prefix "s/n". - The manufacturer's type number is stated under the barcode and has the prefix "p/n".